What OCSA Certification Confirms

 Badge entitlement:

-Gold operators represent the highest level of trust and excellence in the industry.
+Gold-certified operators represent the highest level of confidence within the OCSA framework.

 Maintaining Your Certification